Terreii/hoodie-plugin-store-crypto/README.md

 --------|-------|------------------|----------
 `prefix` | String | Section that will be added before every `id`. | Yes

-Returns the prefixed copy of the `cryptoStore`.
+Returns subset of `cryptoStore` API with `_id` property implicitly prefixed by passed string.

 Rejects with: